ZarinaMye/ZarinaMye/README.md

     Going out with the dogs, running, or just picking mushrooms in the forest.
     Before I decide on a career change, I was active in equestrian sports and the equine industry.

-🌱 Currently I’m studying to become a blockchain developer at Medieinstitutet
+🌱 Currently I’m studying to become a blockchain developer at Medieinstitutet ✨
-            ✨ looking for an internship in autumn 2023 ✨

 📫   zarinabjorklund@gmail.com